thehackerwithin/illinois/_posts/2019-05-01-research-showcase.md

 layout: post
 title: Research Showcase
 author: TBD
-category: upcoming
+category: posts
 tags: meeting
 ---

 ## Research Showcase

 To conclude the semester, members will show 5-10 min lightning talks giving an overview of their research, the languages and packages they use, and their code.